Khetha0121/MultiThreading_101/README.md

 //System.out.printf("Nokwanda: %.2f%n", nb.getBalance());
 ```

 If these were uncommented and used, **deadlock would become possible** if transfers between accounts were implemented without proper lock ordering.
+Code will be extended to accomodate transfers between bank account holders without risking deadlock.
+Details to follow.

 ## Summary